 The PCI Standard

-Retailers, businesses of all sizes, and call-centers all base the majority of their business transactions through credit cards.
-Call-centers require that the customer use credit cards to handle their purchase orders.
+Retailers, businesses of all sizes, and call centers all base the majority of their business transactions on credit card payments.
+Call centers require that the customer use credit cards to handle their purchase orders.
 No matter if they are a sole-proprietorship of only one or a large corporation of thousands, businesses also manage credit card data to perform their business transactions.
 Retailers everywhere, both large and small, handle credit cards as a means of making purchases.
 What do all of these different size businesses have in common?
 They must adhere to global PCI standards.

 It is paramount for any business or institution to maintain consumer trust.
 One way to maintain trust with consumers is to keep their data safe.
 It is a serious business to preserve payment information, personal transactions, and personally-identifying information safe from fraud, misuse, and data breaches.